 - Secondary diabetes: It refers to diabetes that is caused by other diseases (e.g. mumps, chronic pancreatitis or long term use of steroids).

-Some patients have no obvious symptoms, and the condition is only found during health checks.
-Common symptoms include:
+Some patients have no obvious symptoms, and the condition is only found after blood tests.
+Symptoms may include:

 - frequent urination and excessive thirst